ArgusOSS/urNode/README.md

 ## Project architecture

-Some notes you might not need to worry about if you're not a nerd, The project uses <a href="https://kubernetes.io/">Kubernetes</a> along with other compose nodes.
+Some notes you might not need to worry about if you're not a nerd, The project uses <a href="https://kubernetes.io/">Kubernetes</a> to deploy the blockchain nodes.

 Here is how the project architecture looks like currently: